fsh-org/FshDB/README.md

 Functions for values that are of type object/json
-You can add `.` inside the keys to denote access of a further object Example of `.`: `key.key2` for { key: { key2: 'Hello', key1: 'Bye' } } is 'Hello' this can be use also in get and set
+You can add `.` inside the keys to denote access of a further object Example of `.`: `key.key2` for { key: { key2: 'Hello', key1: 'Bye' } } is 'Hello' So far this can be used for get and set
-- `okey(key)` - The keys of a object on a key